wazuh/wazuh-documentation/source/packaging/generate-rpm-package.rst

  * Docker
  * Git

-Download our wazuh-packages repository from GitHub and go to the wpk directory.
+Download our wazuh-packages repository from GitHub and go to the rpms directory.

  .. code-block:: console